 Above are the weather conditions for Somerset.
 On average, the warmest month is July.
 No heat wave is expected in January, when minimum average temperatures usally hit a 2° low.
 The rainiest month is July, while the driest month is March.

-Getting to Somerset
+How to get to Somerset

 There are no airports in Somerset, but there are several major ones within easy reach of the county.
 The closest and best option is Bristol International Airport, which is located just outside of Somerset and is reasonably well accessed by flights from European destinations.
 If that isn’t an option, then you can also travel into one of the many London airports, which are very well-serviced from all corners of the globe, and make the two hour journey.
 Bath is a popular starting point in Somerset, and can be reached by train, though it’s advised to rent a car to get there and around the county.